 Paul has worked in private practice as a litigator at law firms in both New Zealand and London across a wide range of practice areas, including regulatory investigations and proceedings, energy, construction and telecommunications.
 Paul holds an LLB (Hons) from the University of Auckland.

 Deputy General Counsel

 Kylie Cooper joined the SFO in 2017.
 Kylie has worked as a lawyer with Crown Law in their Criminal Group.
 She has 10 years of experience at New Zealand Police, primarily with the Criminal Investigation Branch.
-Kylie holds an LLB (Hons) and BSc from the University of Auckland.
+Kylie holds an LLM, LLB (Hons) and BSc from the University of Auckland.

 John Woolford joined the SFO in March 2007 as an investigator.
 Prior to this John was a Detective for New Zealand Police, where he had spent 11 years.
 During his SFO career, John has been involved in a wide range of fraud and corruption investigations, including those associated with the finance company collapses of the late 2000s, corruption cases involving public officials and large-scale fraud committed by senior members of private companies.

 Rose Rehm joined the SFO in January 2015 as Principal Investigating Lawyer and was appointed to the role of Manager Investigations in September 2020.
 Prior to joining the SFO, Rose worked in private practice in both Auckland and London, where she acted on a variety of commercial, criminal and regulatory matters.
 Her practice included the conduct of complex civil fraud proceedings in the English Commercial Court and the conduct of corporate corruption investigations for clients with international operations.
 Rose holds a BA/LLB (Hons) from the University of Auckland.